SumitSaw/AWS-EC2_Launch-Terraform/README.md

-# AWS-EC2_Launch-Terraform
+# AWS-VPC-Terraform
-This project contains terraform code to launch AWS EC2 AMI unix machine
+This project contains terraform code to create AWS VPC.